johnnovak/gridmonger-site/source/annotations.rst

 Labels
 ======

 *Labels* are text overlaid on top of the level.
+Placing a label in a cell overwrites its previous content, including notes.
+Contrary to notes, you can attach labels to empty cells as well.
+This is useful when placing labels in empty areas around the level, rather than on top of it.

 To create a label starting from a cell, go to the cell and press :kbd:`Ctrl+T`.
+You can also select the color of the label from four predefined colors.

 To edit a label, go to the cell at the top-left corner of the label text, then press :kbd:`Ctrl+T`.

 You can erase a label with :kbd:`Shift+T`.

-Technically, a label is treated just as another note type.
-Because of this, you cannot attach both a note and a label to the same cell.
-However, contrary to notes, you *can* attach labels to empty cells.
-This is useful when placing labels in empty areas around the level, rather than on top of it.

-Similarly to notes with markers, placing a label in a cell overwrites its previous content.